julians1966/MB-600-Dynamics-365-Power-Platform-Solution-Architect/TenantSetup.md

 Setup MB600 student tenant
 ==========================

+This document is intended to help setup a tenant provisioned from https://cdx.transform.microsoft.com/ to run the workshop.
 The script provides a set of commands to automate creating users, assigning licenses and creating a trial environment with Common Data Service for each user.

 Do not use this on your production live tenants as it does delete users and environments.
 You will create a tenant at demos.microsoft.com and make sure to